web3eye-io/res-peer/README.md

 Each credits amount has its alive time.
 User's balance will only contain amounts which is not expired.
 We have two options to the expired credits: return to total supply, or burn it.
 But it's a bit early to decide which one we should fulfill due to we still lack of enough thoughts about the use cases.

-## Mall of ResPeer
+## Market of ResPeer

-ResPeer provides a mall to producers.
+ResPeer provides a market to producers.
 Beside publishing content, producer can also put their works on shelves with Linera token price.
 Exchange rate between credits and Linera token will be set through DAO.
 After that when user want to buy assets from the mall, they can pay with Linera token, combined with credits if they already earn some.

 ## Compiling and Deployment
 ```